geoals/rust-korean/README.md

 `docker run --name postgres-korean -e POSTGRES_PASSWORD=secret -p 5432:5432 -d postgres` to run a local postgres instance for development

+`cargo watch -q -c -w src/ -x run` to automatically recompile on file changes and start a HTTP server on localhost:3000 (must be installed with cargo install cargo-watch)

 `cargo run` to start a HTTP server on localhost:3000

 `RUST_LOG=debug cargo run` to see debug logs